aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-formatting/styles/using-built-in-styles/_index.md

 ---

 {{% alert color="primary" %}}
-Aspose.Cells provides a vast collection of re-usable styles to format a cell in spreadsheet document.
-We can use built-in styles in our workbook and also create custom styles.
+Aspose.Cells provides a vast collection of reusable styles to format a cell in a spreadsheet document.
+You can use built‑in styles in your workbook and also create custom styles.
 {{% /alert %}}

 ## **How to use Built-in Styles**